 10. Scope Out Your Local Habitat for Humanity ReStore

-Sure, Habitat ReStores have random inventory but they may still contain the exact supplies you’re looking for.
-Since the cost of your paint, stain or home maintenance supplies are pennies on the dollar when compared to a traditional hardware store, you’re sure to stay on budget.
+Sure, Habitat ReStores have random inventory, but they may still have the exact supplies you’re looking for.
+Since the cost of paint, stain or home maintenance supplies at ReStores are pennies on the dollar when compared to a traditional hardware store, you’re sure to stay on budget.

 You can find your closest ReStore here.
 Plus, there’s the benefit that your money goes toward helping those in need.